hfurhoff/cygni/README.md

 To make a move, send a POST-request to /api/games/{id}/move with your name and move in the request-body as such: {"name": "YourName", "move": "YourMove"}.
 Allowed moves are rock, paper and scissor.

 To view the state of a game, send a GET-request to /api/games/{id}.
-If both players have made their moves the outcome can be viewed, otherwise no information is given.
+If both players have made their moves the outcome can be viewed.